-Jackson Gillies is a musician who has been living with Type 1 diabetes since he was three years old.
-He has long been an advocate for T1D, as well as for Hidradenitis Suppurativa (HS) — a skin condition he was diagnosed with as a teen.
+Jackson Gillies is a musician who has been living with type 1 diabetes since he was 3 years old.
+He has long been an advocate for type 1 diabetes (T1D), as well as for Hidradenitis Suppurativa (HS)—a skin condition he was diagnosed with as a teen.
 Jackson’s drive to bring his music and HS awareness to a wider audience led him to audition for the 17th season of “American Idol.”
 He recently talked to BT1 about his experience and the exposure he hopes to bring to the communities surrounding both conditions.

 How long have you had diabetes?

 I was diagnosed at 3 years old.
 The story involves my mom, who taught kindergarten, and my babysitter, Gail.
 One day, Gail said I was drinking a lot of water and “peeing like a diabetic.”
 Ironically, they’d just been having a conversation about a young girl we knew who’d been diagnosed with type 1 diabetes and my mom said, “I could never give my child a shot.
 I don’t know how her mom does it.”
 Lo and behold, a day or two later my mom sterilized a Tupperware container, had me fill it with my urine, went to the pediatrician’s office and pleaded, “Can you please test this right now?”